2 Preliminaries: Communicating Systems and Games

 - Section 2.3 treats the dual connection of bisimilarity and the distinguishing powers of a modal logic, known as the Hennessy–Milner theorem.

-- Section 2.4 shows that both, the relations to validate bisimilarity and the modal formulas to falsify it, appear as certificates of strategies in a reachability game where an attacker tries to states apart and a defender tries to prevent this.
+- Section 2.4 shows that both, the relations to validate bisimilarity and the modal formulas to falsify it, appear as certificates of strategies in a reachability game where an attacker tries to tell states apart and a defender tries to prevent this.

 Equivalence games are a most versatile way to handle behavioral equivalences and obtain decision procedures.
 The Hennessy–Milner theorem appears as a shadow of the determinacy of the bisimulation reachability game.